aparnans/liri-node-app/README.md

-# Liri-Node-App
-University of Utah - Trilogy BootCamp Homework #8

 ## Liri

 Liri is not as cool as Siri but it is a node.js command line application that takes in parameters and gives back data.
 The user must enter 'node liri.js' into the command line followed by a command and then a search parameter.

-There are four possible Commands: 'concert-this', 'spotify-this-song', 'movie-this', or 'do-what-it-says'
+We have four possible Commands: 'concert-this', 'spotify-this-song', 'movie-this', or 'do-what-it-says'

 ## 'concert-this'